 If you have not filed a tax return, you can sign up to get the Child Tax Credit.

-If you have at least one qualifying child and earned less than $12,400 (or less than $24,800 if you are married), you can use the IRS Non-Filer Sign-Up Tool to get the Child Tax Credit, receive a missing stimulus payment, and get cash now.
+If you earned less than $12,400 (or less than $24,800 if you are married), you can use GetCTC, a simplified tax filing portal to get the Child Tax Credit, receive a missing stimulus payment, and get cash now.

-To get the Child Tax Credit you will need to verify your identity, and provide the Social Security Numbers of your children.
+To get the Child Tax Credit you will need to provide the Social Security Numbers of your children.
 You can sign up for the Child Tax Credit even if you have little to no income or receive other federal benefits like SSI or SSDI.

 If you haven’t already submitted information to the IRS (in a tax return or a non-filer portal), you can file a full return instead to get even more credits you are owed.

-GetYourRefund - Do It Yourself: If you earned more than $66,000 and are comfortable using online tools, we provide free access to tax prep software with experts ready to provide chat support if you need help.
+File your 2020 taxes for free using GetYourRefund’s DIY service.
+We provide free access to tax prep software, and have certified tax experts ready to provide chat support if you need help.

 - I don’t usually file taxes, what will I need to submit to sign up for the Child Tax Credit?